dclab-skku/dclab-skku.github.io/docs/_research_area/social_contract.md

 * I will consult the lab when new people will potentially join us
 * I will review drafts within a week of receiving them, but may tell you that more extensive time is needed to go over revisions
 * I will make room on my schedule to meet with you within 3 days of request and will make room for a regularly scheduled weekly meeting if needed
-* I will review your your [Individual Development Plan (IDP)](http://sitemaker.umich.edu/pibs.tracker/home) and provide written feedback regarding your work in the lab at least once a year.
-I will discuss these items with you in person
 * I will give information about career development and funding opportunities as I learn of them
 * I will be your biggest advocate - you should never fear that I will provide a negative letter of recommendation
 * I will nominate you for awards as appropriate